 Further testing of the aircraft revealed the Hurricane’s flaws.
 This aircraft was very hard to be recovered once it entered a spin.
 The Royal Aircraft Establishment managed to isolate the problem and come up with a solution, which could only be implemented after the first 60 aircraft had been produced.

-The Hawker company was contracted to produce 600 units of Hurricanes, which went to receive several changes while in production.
-That includes substituting the original Merlin engines with Merlin II engines.
+The Hawker company was contracted to produce 600 units of Hurricanes, which went on to receive several changes while in production.
+That included substituting the original Merlin engines with Merlin II engines.

 On December 1937, four of these planes entered the RAF service.
 By the start of the Second World War, around 550 planes had been manufactured, while more than 3500 were ordered to be produced.

 The production of Hurricanes was not exclusive to Britain; Canada began their licensed production in Canada Car and Foundry’s factories once the risk of a conflict in Europe became more prevalent in 1938.

 After the emergence of the war, several other companies in Britain and a single Yugoslavian company were tasked with producing the Hurricane.
 The total tally of planes would reach 14,487 units.

 The simple design of this aircraft made it very easy for the units to apply advanced maintenance in them.
 It was a monoplane with an enclosed cockpit.

 Hurricanes were built using several different materials including steel, duraluminium, wood, tungum alloy, fabric, etc. The aircraft was equipped with navigational lights, blind-flying equipment, landing lights, and two-way radios.

 Its propellers changed throughout its production years from Watts wooden two-bladed fixed-patched propellers to de Havilland variable-pitch propellers and later to constant-speed Rotol propellers.
 Overall, the Hurricane was constantly introduced with upgrades, which made it a decisive factor in the air warfare of the Second World War.